Dan Shechtman: Work on quasicrystals

-From the day Shechtman published his findings on quasicrystals in 1984 to the day Linus Pauling died (1994), Shechtman experienced hostility from him toward the non-periodic interpretation.
-"For a long time it was me against the world," he said.
+From the day Shechtman published his findings on quasicrystals in 1984 to the day Linus Pauling died in 1994, Shechtman experienced hostility from Pauling toward the non-periodic interpretation.
+"For a long time it was me against the world," Shechtman said.
 "I was a subject of ridicule and lectures about the basics of crystallography.
 The leader of the opposition to my findings was the two-time Nobel Laureate Linus Pauling, the idol of the American Chemical Society and one of the most famous scientists in the world.
 For years, 'til his last day, he fought against quasi-periodicity in crystals.
 He was wrong, and after a while, I enjoyed every moment of this scientific battle, knowing that he was wrong."